DS3Lab/cognival-cli/README.md

 ### Requirements
 - Python 3.7.4 or newer
 - For PDF generation of reports: wkhtmltopdf version 0.12.5 or newer (available from https://wkhtmltopdf.org/)
+- For manual browsing and viewing of user files: vim (any recent version)
 - 16+ GB of RAM recommended
 - When using an NVIDIA GPU:
     - CUDA >= 10.1
     - CuDNN >= 7.6.5
     - NVIDIA drivers >= 418.39 (can be determined with nvidia-smi)
+    - NVIDIA SMI (for scheduling and monitoring)

 ### A framework for cognitive word embedding evaluation